 The best way to create an impact on the wall behind your sofa is by going bold, says Ideal Home's Style Editor Nicky Phillips.
 She offers her expert styling advice; 'Make sure you choose a contrasting colour to your sofa, a pattern you love, an interesting texture or something that will create an impact when hung.
 Make sure the scale packs a punch too, go for a grid of 8 prints, instead of a row or three, and choose a large scale mural instead of a ditsy print floral if creating a feature wallpaper wall.'

-Emma Deterding, creative director at Kelling Designs, also recommends going bold.
-‘If you go down the feature wall route, then choosing a bold wallpaper or wall mural in a fun and quirky design that you truly love will make a real statement and allow your personality to shine,’ she says.
-‘You could also play with painterly effects, such as polished plaster, use a textured wallcovering for a more subtle take or invest in wall panelling to create a timeless and classic aesthetic that can be modernised with a bold paint choice.
+Emma Deterding, creative director at Kelling Designs (opens in new tab), also recommends going bold.
+'If you go down the feature wall route, then choosing a bold wallpaper or wall mural in a fun and quirky design that you truly love will make a real statement and allow your personality to shine,' she says.
+'You could also play with painterly effects, such as polished plaster, use a textured wallcovering for a more subtle take or invest in wall panelling to create a timeless and classic aesthetic that can be modernised with a bold paint choice.
 Similarly, hanging artworks, prints, personal photos or even decorative wall hangings will create a feature of the wall behind the sofa.
-You can then use wall lighting to highlight key pieces of art or photos, or even just to add depth whilst creating a cosy atmosphere.’
+You can then use wall lighting to highlight key pieces of art or photos, or even just to add depth whilst creating a cosy atmosphere.'

 What should I keep in mind when decorating the wall behind my sofa?

 When decorating the wall behind your sofa, there are a few things you need to consider before you start.
-‘Identify where the focal point in the room is and consider if you have a fireplace or existing joinery built in as this will determine how much or how little you should do with the wall behind the sofa,’ advises Samantha Wilson, founder of Collection Noir.
-‘If there is a focal point (such as a fireplace) in the room already, then consider the positioning of this to the sofa wall.
-If it’s adjacent, think about the continuity between your new decorated wall and the one opposite.
+'Identify where the focal point in the room is and consider if you have a fireplace or existing joinery built in as this will determine how much or how little you should do with the wall behind the sofa,' advises Samantha Wilson, founder of Collection Noir (opens in new tab).
+'If there is a focal point (such as a fireplace) in the room already, then consider the positioning of this to the sofa wall.
+If it's adjacent, think about the continuity between your new decorated wall and the one opposite.
 Ideally, you want to create some type of symmetry between the two opposite walls to avoid the space feeling bitty.
-This can be achieved with either the same wallcovering or paint.’
+This can be achieved with either the same wallcovering or paint.'